For Hardwood Squeaky Floor Repair

 Counter-Snap Pro Installation:

 Floor squeaks in hardwood floors happen at the joist and in areas between the joists.
 The best way to stop the squeak is to focus on where the noise is coming from.
-Pace weight on that spot to push the floor and subfloor together.
-A 40 pound dumbbell works good.
-Pre-drill a hole with a 3/32 or 7/64 inch bit to prevent the wood from cracking.
+Place weight on that spot to push the floor and subfloor together.
+Pre-drill a hole with a 7/64 inch bit to prevent the wood from cracking.
 Then drive the screw down through the fixture.
 Then the screw head hits the top of the fixture and the screw snaps at the score that is set ¼ of an inch below the surface.

 Things To Know Before You Buy...